magento/devdocs/guides/v1.0/m2fedg/xlate/xlate_mage1.md

 <h2 id="fedg_xlate_mage1_overview">Overview of Translations in Magento 1.x</h2>

-Magento 1.x can present the user interface in different languages without modifying the actual application source code because Magento 1.x translates system messages, error messages, and labels for display in the UI.
-Some messages display in logs for a system administrator or a developer and these messages don't need to be translated.
+Magento 1.x translates system messages, error messages, and labels for display in the Magento Admin Panel and storefront without modifying Magento source code.
+(Messages that display in logs don't need to be translated.)

-By convention, in the source code, the labels and system messages for UI are expressed in the English locale (`en_US`).
+By convention, in the source code, the labels and system messages for UI are expressed in the US English locale (`en_US`).

-To replace these phrases different languages when the source code is interpreted, Magento has a layer of indirection that enables translation by providing dictionary files that contain phrases from `en_US` translated into a different language.
+To replace these phrases with different languages when the source code is interpreted, Magento has a layer of indirection that specifies dictionary files that contain phrases from `en_US` translated into a different language.
 The dictionary packages in other languages either ship with Magento code out of the box or are provided by the community.

 You can customize the result using the Inline Translation Tool in the Magento Admin Panel.